neurobagel/documentation/docs/user_guide/production_deployment.md

 #### Add data to the node

-By default, any JSONLD files in the [`./data`](https://github.com/neurobagel/recipes/tree/main/data) subdirectory of your deployment recipe directory will be automatically uploaded to the graph store.
+By default, the deployment recipe will automatically upload all JSONLD files found in [`./data`](https://github.com/neurobagel/recipes/tree/main/data) inside your deployment recipe directory to the graph store.

 To add the dataset JSONLD files for your node, either:

-- place them inside `./data` (replacing the example JSONLD file), **or**
+- place them in the `./data` subdirectory (replacing the example JSONLD file), **or**
 - define a custom path to your JSONLD files using the variable `LOCAL_GRAPH_DATA`:

     ```ini title="nb_config.ini" hl_lines="5"